apache/spark/docs/sql-programming-guide.md

 <div data-lang="r"  markdown="1">
-Spark SQL can automatically infer the schema of a JSON dataset and load it as a DataFrame. using the `jsonFile` function, which loads data from a directory of JSON files where each line of the files is a JSON object.
+Spark SQL can automatically infer the schema of a JSON dataset and load it as a DataFrame. using the `read.json()` function, which loads data from a directory of JSON files where each line of the files is a JSON object.

 Note that the file that is offered as _a json file_ is not a typical JSON file.
 Each